-To better understand the motivations that lead a French employee to effectively launch an alert after observing a malfunction, we have implemented an exploratory qualitative approach.
-The choice of the method chosen was carefully considered, as the population of alerting employees is complex to study.
-Indeed, in general, research related to dysfunctions, misdeeds or unethical behaviour within companies is difficult to conduct (Chiu, 2003).
-In addition, the population of employees who have issued an alert within their company is often hidden (especially if the alert has been well managed), difficult to access (for those excluded from their organisation) or too much media coverage (making the researcher’s objectivity difficult).
+To better understand the motivations that lead a French employee to whistleblow (internally) after observing a dysfunction, we implemented an exploratory qualitative approach.
+The choice of the method chosen was carefully considered, as studying the population of whistleblowing employees is a complex matter.
+Indeed, in general, research related to dysfunctions, misdeeds, or unethical behaviour within companies is difficult to conduct (Chiu 2003).
+In addition, the population of employees who have whistleblown within their company is often hidden (especially if the whistleblowing has been well managed), difficult to access (for those excluded from their organization), or has received too much media coverage (making the researcher’s objectivity problematic).
 Those who agree to testify may also fear for their anonymity or self-censorship, requiring specific precautions on the part of the researcher.

-To counter these difficulties and study the motivations to alert, it is also possible to propose scenarios to employees or students to find out what decisions they would make in the event of a malfunction within a company.
-However, since the behaviour and situation remain hypothetical and far from reality, the reported alert rates are often higher than in reality because the fear of reprisals is only fictitious (Mesmer-Magnus and Viswesvaran, 2005) and the weak link between the intention to act and the actual behaviour, particularly for alert behaviour highly associated with subjective norms.
+To counter these difficulties and study the motivations to alert, it is also possible to propose scenarios to employees or students to find out what decisions they would make in the event of a dysfunction within a company.
+However, since the behaviour and situation remain hypothetical and far from reality, the reported whistleblowing rates are often higher than in reality because the fear of reprisals is only fictitious (Mesmer-Magnus and Viswesvaran 2005) and the link is weak between the intention to act and the actual behaviour, particularly for whistleblowing behaviour highly associated with subjective norms.
 To profile whistleblowers, we therefore preferred to start from real situations.
-We have chosen to conduct life stories, which are “discourses with a precise sequential order that connect events in a meaningful way for a defined audience and thus offer lessons about the world and/or the experience that individuals have of it” (Hinchman and Hinchman, 1997, p.
+We chose to utilize life stories, which are “discourses with a precise sequential order that connect events in a meaningful way for a defined audience and thus offer lessons about the world and/or the experience that individuals have of it” (Hinchman and Hinchman 1997, p.
 16).
-The method is particularly suitable for analysing a category of social situations encountered by individuals, facilitating their reflexivity and explaining their logic of action in context.
-“The interest of life stories, if they are collected in this perspective, is that they constitute precisely a method that makes it possible to study action over time (Bertaux, 2016, p.
-8)” and to obtain rich content, allowing us to move from the particular case to the general case.
-While the method makes it possible to understand individuals’ experiences and memories of events, it is not free of bias since the data obtained may contain omissions, distortions, self-justifications and rationalization a posteriori (Bah et al., 2015) but remains closer to the actual reality than the scenario method.
-The initial question was to ask, “Can you tell me about your career path since you have been in the structure in which you issued an alert? ».
-Several follow-up questions were possible depending on the difficulty for respondents to explain alone the progress of their journey.
-In most cases, follow-up questions were not mobilized, as the chronological sequence of the alert and its consequences was very clear in the minds of the interviewees.
+This method is particularly suitable for analysing a category of social situations encountered by individuals, facilitating their reflexivity and explaining their logic of action in context.
+“The value of life stories, if they are collected in this perspective, is that they constitute precisely a method that makes it possible to study action over time” (Bertaux 2016, p.
+8) and to obtain rich content, allowing us to move from the particular case to the general case.
+While the method makes it possible to understand individuals’ experiences and memories of events, it is not free of bias since the data obtained may contain omissions, distortions, self-justifications, and rationalization a posteriori (Bah et al. 2015) but remains closer to the actual reality than the scenario method.
+The initial question asked was “Can you tell me about your career path since you whistleblew?”
+Several follow-up questions were possible depending on the difficulty of respondents in explaining their progress on their own.
+In most cases, follow-up questions were not utilized, as the chronological sequence of the whistleblowing and its consequences were very clear in the minds of the interviewees.